Joe Puerta: Career

 After graduating high school, Puerta formed a new band which Pack joined, this band eventually morphing into Ambrosia.
 Puerta and Pack formed the classic lineup with Christopher North and Burleigh Drummond.
 While the band was still in its early years, Joe was a touring member (bass/vocals) of the bands for Chi Coltrane and Laura Branigan.
 Most of Ambrosia's hit singles were written solely by Pack, however their first hit song and first single released, "Holdin' on to Yesterday", was co-written by Puerta with Pack in 1975.

 Puerta worked with Sheena Easton during the 1980s when Ambrosia were on hiatus.
 He then left Easton in 1984 and became a founding member of Bruce Hornsby and the Range.
 His association with Bruce Hornsby started when Hornsby was invited to play sessions with Ambrosia on their last album.
 In 1987, while Puerta was still in The Range, the band won a Grammy award for Best New Artist.

-Ambrosia reformed in 1989, but Puerta was unsure if he could rejoin due to his scheduele with The Range.
-Shem von Schroeck was hired as a multi-instrumental member of the band but fortunately Joe's scheduele opened and he eventually came back to the band.
+Ambrosia reformed in 1989, but Puerta was unsure if he could rejoin due to his schedule with The Range.
+Shem von Schroeck was hired as a multi-instrumental member of the band but fortunately Joe's schedule opened and he eventually came back to the band.